radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/update-environment.md

 From either, you can also begin the workflow to revert to a previous environment update.

-> **Note:** For further details on reviewing version history and reverting to a previous environment version, review the [version history](version-history.md) guide.
+[!note] For further details on reviewing version history and reverting to a previous environment version, review the [version history](version-history.md) guide.

 ![image description](images/update-view-versionhistory.png)